kenrick95/c4/README.md

   ```
   yarn install
   ```
-3. Make your changes at `src/`
-4. Generate `dist/` folder:
+3. Start local development server
   ```
-  yarn build
+  yarn start
   ```
-5. Open `index.html` in your browser
+4. Make your changes at `src/`
+5. Test it out at http://localhost:1234/
 6. After you are happy with your changes, please submit your Pull Request!

 ## License